Getting more customers in today’s competitive world is nearly impossible.

-And that influencer doesn’t merely post a sponsored post saying “AMEX is the best!”
+The influencer doesn’t merely post a sponsored post saying “AMEX is the best!”
 Instead, they use a story to craft why AMEX fits the influencer’s life.

 It helps people bridge the gap between a boring product and developing the need for that product in their daily lives!

 Ultimately, they are much more likely to understand why they need it.

 To start using storytelling, inspect your preferred influencer platform.
 Look for specific micro-influencers who already have a story.